 XJ-13 fosters a sense of happiness and relaxation before nailing the user with a strong cerebral stone.
 Reflective of its higher THC content, XJ-13 is frequently cited as a morning stoner's dream.
 The strain's potency lingers throughout your day but is influenced by its sativa genetics enough to keep a consumer alert and active.

 Due to the strain's strong sativa properties, wallflowers and shy stoners use the strain to help lubricate social situations and stimulate conversation.
-First-hand accounts note that XJ-13 is helpful for making new friends or soothing social anxiety.
 It makes a great companion to marijuana smoking games!

 Negative Effects of XJ-13